April 1, 2025, 9:00 PM (Eastern Standard Time)

-The group may apply for a grant of up to $150,000 to design and pilot activities that solve specific, pressing challenges in the field over a 12- to 18-month period.
-The collaborative grant will serve to test and refine promising solutions; to produce recommendations for those activities to be adopted at scale in universities and colleges; and to identify strategies for long-term sustainability.
-Outcomes may include a pilot program, a new cross-institutional network, a plan for scaling and/or sustainability, or a white paper.
+The group may apply for a grant of up to $150,000 to design and pilot activities solving specific, pressing challenges in the field over a 12- to 18-month period.
+The collaborative grant will serve to test and refine promising solutions; to produce recommendations for those activities to be adopted at scale in universities and colleges; and to establish clear strategies for long-term sustainability.
+Outcomes may include a pilot program, a new cross-institutional network, a plan for scaling, or a white paper.
 Recommendations for action produced by grant-funded activities will be shared with the ACLS Board and the ACLS Research University Consortium.

 Project Guidelines

-Prospective applicants should review the Luce/ACLS Program in China Studies page, the 2023 China Studies in an Uncertain Age report, and the recently launched China Digital Archives Mapping Project to understand the goals of the program, the needs of the field, and the activities ACLS is already undertaking.
+Prospective applicants should review the Luce/ACLS Program in China Studies page, the 2023 China Studies in an Uncertain Age report, and the China Studies Digital Mapping Project to understand ACLS’ goals, the needs of the field, and the activities ACLS is already undertaking.

 Applicants are encouraged to submit proposals in response to the following prompts.
+Applications that prioritize international and cross-institutional partnerships, support under-resourced institutions, and strengthen the next generation of China scholars, are encouraged.
 ACLS will also consider applications that address challenges not described below.
-Applicants who are NOT responding to one of these prompts are strongly advised to submit a Letter of Intent prior to submitting a full proposal.

-- Teaching and Curricular Resources – Developing and/or making accessible course syllabi and teaching resources (e.g., texts, media, primary sources in translation) aimed at diversifying undergraduate and/or graduate curricula, supporting early career and teaching faculty, and/or enhancing programs in China studies.
+- Teaching and Curricular Resources – Developing and/or making accessible course syllabi and teaching resources (e.g., texts, media, primary sources in translation) aimed at diversifying undergraduate and/or graduate curricula; supporting early career and teaching faculty; establishing best practices for teaching about China; safeguarding academic freedom and encouraging international Chinese student participation; and/or enhancing programs that will support the next generation of China scholars.

-- Language Training – Expanding access to language training, especially for less commonly taught languages (e.g., Tibetan, Uyghur), for students and faculty at under-resourced institutions while drawing on technologies and best practices for language pedagogy and remote instruction developed during the COVID pandemic.
+- Language Training – Expanding access to language training, especially for less commonly taught languages (e.g., Tibetan, Uyghur), for graduate students and faculty at under-resourced institutions while drawing on technologies and best practices for language pedagogy and remote instruction developed during the COVID-19 pandemic.

 - Digital Research Methods – Training China scholars in digital skills and research methods to foster new methodological approaches and cross-disciplinary collaborations.